George Shelley Productions/Getty Images

 The net investment income tax

-The health care reform law also tacks a 3.8% tax on wealthier taxpayers' investment income.
-This net investment income tax, or NIIT, applies to taxable capital gains, dividends, interest, rental income and annuities, among other types of income.
+The health care law also tacks a 3.8 percent tax on wealthier taxpayers' investment income.
+This net investment income tax applies to taxable capital gains, dividends, interest, rental income and certain annuities, among other types of income.

 The income thresholds are the same as for the Medicare tax with one exception: For qualifying widows and widowers the threshold is higher.

 |Married filing jointly||$250,000|